kramsretlow/Autologistic.jl/docs/src/Examples.md

 nothing # hide
 ```

-`makespatialgraph` takes an array of tuples giving the spatial coodinates, and a distance
-threshold.
-It returns a named tuple with the graph and the array of coordinates.
-The graph
-has one vertex for each spatial location, and edge for every pair of locations that are
-within the threshold distance of each other.
+`makespatialgraph` creates the graph by adding edges between any vertices with Euclidean
+distance smaller than a cutoff distance (Lightgraphs.jl has a `euclidean_graph` function
+that does the same thing).
 For these data arranged on a grid, a threshold
 of 1.0 will make a 4-nearest-neighbors lattice.
 Letting the threshold be `sqrt(2)` would
 make an 8-nearest-neighbors lattice.